ncatlab/nlab-content/pages/5/6/5/1/1565/content.md

 =--
 =--

 #Contents#
 * table of contents
 {:toc}

 ## Idea

-In [[algebra]], by a _rig_ one means a [[mathematical structure]] much like a [[ring]] but without the assumption that every element has an additive inverse, hence without the assumption of *negatives* (whence the omission of "n" from "ring" &lbrack;[Lawvere 1992, p.
+In [[algebra]], by a _rig_ one means a [[mathematical structure]] much like a [[ring]] but without the assumption that every element has an additive inverse, hence without the assumption of *negatives* (whence the omission of "n" from "ring" &lbrack;[Schanuel 1991 p.
+379](#Schanuel91), [Lawvere 1992 p.
 2](#Lawvere92)&rbrack;)

 \begin{remark}
 **(Terminology: Rigs and semirings)**
 Rigs are commonly also called _semirings_, but the term 'semiring' is overloaded in the mathematics literature, with different authors each defining a semiring to be different algebraic structures from each other.
-See [[semiring]] for a discussion about the various definitions of semirings; only one of the proposed definitions is the same as the rig definition.
+See *[[semiring]]* for a discussion about the various definitions of semirings; only one of the proposed definitions is the same as the one of *rigs* as considered here.
 \end{remark}

 ## Definition